 Persons requesting vaccination due to potential occupational exposure will be required to provide this letter of eligibility from their employer to present at the vaccination appointment.

 Eligibility criteria due to occupation, are persons who:

-Are employed in a role for 30 days or more in an area that is located in an eligible postcode AND

-Spend at least 4 hours per day outdoors, as part of their occupation, on most days.
+Are employed in a role for 30 days or more in an area that is located in an eligible postcode or suburb AND spend at least 4 hours per day outdoors, as part of their occupation, on most days.

+work directly with mosquitoes, and indirectly through sentinel animal surveillance systems in the Pilbara regions e.g. environmental health officers, entomologists, environmental consultants involved in mosquito management, rangers and park staff, and depot workers.

 The table below outlines the areas that are currently eligible.